SystemsApproach/private5g/cloud.rst

 There are three takeaways from this overview.
-The first is that by having well-defined artifacts passed between CI and CD (and between Resource Provisioning and CD), all three subsystems are loosely coupled, and able to perform their respective tasks independently.
+The first is that by having well-defined artifacts passed between CI and CD (and between operators responsible for resource provisioning and CD), the subsystems are loosely coupled, and able to perform their respective tasks independently.
 The second is that all authoritative state needed to successfully build and deploy the system is contained within the pipeline, specifically, as declarative specifications in the Config Repo.
-This is the cornerstone of *Configuration-as-Code* (also sometimes called *GitOps*), the cloud native approach to CI/CD that we are describing in this book.
+This is the cornerstone of *Configuration-as-Code* (also known as *GitOps*), the cloud native approach to CI/CD.
 The third is that there is an opportunity for operators to apply discretion to the pipeline, as denoted by the *"Deployment Gate"* in the Figure, controlling what features get deployed when.
-This topic is discussed in the sidebar, as well as at other points throughout this chapter.
+This topic is discussed in the sidebar.

 The third repository shown in :numref:`Figure %s <fig-cicd>` is the Code Repo (on the far left).
 Although not explicitly indicated,